Single-Ink or Multi-Ink Cartridges? Inkjet Printers Explained

 Single-Ink Printer Cartridges Explained

 Ink cartridges that contain just one color are known as single-ink cartridges or single-color cartridges.
-If your printer uses this type of cartridge, you will typically need four separate cartridges, one each for cyan, magenta, yellow and black (or six cartridges if light cyan and light magenta are also used).
+If your printer uses this type of cartridge, you’ll typically need four separate cartridges, one each for cyan, magenta, yellow, and black (or six cartridges if light cyan and light magenta are also used).

 Multi-Ink Printer Cartridges Explained

-Multi-ink cartridges, also known as multi-color cartridges or tri-color cartridges, have separate reservoirs for each color, all housed within a single unit.
-Multi-ink cartridges usually contain cyan, magenta and yellow inks.
-If your printer works with multi-ink cartridges, you will typically need to purchase two cartridges, one for the three colors and a separate cartridge for black, or one cartridge containing all four inks.
+Multi-ink cartridges, also known as multi-color or tri-color cartridges, have separate reservoirs for each color, all housed within a single unit.
+Multi-ink cartridges usually contain cyan, magenta, and yellow inks.
+If your printer works with multi-ink cartridges, you’ll typically need to purchase two cartridges, one for the three colors and a separate cartridge for black, or one cartridge containing all four inks.